 Check your staff’s contract to see which conditions they’re employed under, and if there are any requirements for calculating deductions.

-Does striking impact continous service or the length of service?
+Does striking impact continuous service or the length of service?

 Striking doesn’t constitute a break in service.
 When a staff member returns following strike action, they continue to be employed under the same continuous contract.
 Striking doesn’t stop a staff member from being subject to the conditions of their employment or eligible for benefits based on continuous service – for example, the right to apply for flexible working after 26 weeks of service.